heatherprince/cosmoped/README.md

 CosMOPED=Cosmological MOPED

-We apply the Massively Optimized Parameter Estimation and Data compression technique (MOPED, see [Heavens, Jimenez & Lahav, 2000](https://arxiv.org/abs/astro-ph/9911102) to the public [*Planck* 2015](https://arxiv.org/abs/1507.02704) temperature likelihood, and the [*Planck* 2018](https://arxiv.org/abs/1907.12875) temperature and polarization likelihoods, reducing the dimensions of the data space to one number per parameter of interest.

-This means that to compute the likelihood for the LambdaCDM model you only need 6 compression vectors (one for each parameter) and 6 numbers (from compressing the *Planck* data using the 6 compression vectors).
+To compute the likelihood for the LambdaCDM model you only need 6 compression vectors (one for each parameter) and 6 numbers (from compressing the *Planck* data using the 6 compression vectors).
 Using these, the likelihood of a theory power spectrum given the *Planck* data is just the product of 6 one-dimensional Gaussians.
 For more details on how this works see our paper.

+We apply the Massively Optimized Parameter Estimation and Data compression technique (MOPED, see [Heavens, Jimenez & Lahav, 2000](https://arxiv.org/abs/astro-ph/9911102) to the public [*Planck* 2015](https://arxiv.org/abs/1507.02704) temperature likelihood, and the [*Planck* 2018](https://arxiv.org/abs/1907.12875) temperature and polarization likelihoods, reducing the dimensions of the data space to one number per parameter of interest.

 # Required packages